-- 22/30 of you have registered in the homework system. - 17/22 submitted the homework! - Fantastic job!! - You need my enrollment approval...
-So move quickly... - Remember, the deadline for the first homework is 11pm tomorrow, Wednesday, June - You MUST submit the homework to obtain 100% credit! - Also please be sure to make the payment in time otherwise your access as well as my access to the site for grading is cut. - Reading assignments: CH21 7 - Quiz at the beginning of the class tomorrow, Wed.
-June 5 - Appendix A1 A8 and what we've learned today (CH21 5 or 6?)! - BYOF: You may bring a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the exam - No derivations, word definitions or setups or solutions of any problems! - No additional formulae or values of constants will be provided!
+- 38/51 of you have registered in the homework system. - 22/38 submitted the homework! - Fantastic job!! - You need my enrollment approval...
+So move quickly... - Remember, the deadline for the first homework is 11pm, Thursday, June 11 - You MUST submit the homework to obtain 100% credit! - Also please be sure to make the payment in time otherwise your access as well as my access to the site for grading is cut. - Reading assignments: CH21 7 - Quiz at the beginning of the class tomorrow, Wed.
+June 10 - Appendix A1 A7 and what we've learned today (CH21 5 or 6?)! - BYOF: You may bring a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the exam - No derivations, word definitions or setups or solutions of any problems! - No additional formulae or values of constants will be provided! - Must send me the photos of front and back of the formula sheet, including the blank!